Debiased Inverse Propensity Score Weighting for Estimation of Average Treatment Effects with High-Dimensional Confounders: Introduction

 In recent years, there have been several advances that relax these conditions in various ways: for example \citet{NPI18} allow for the linear and logistic models to be approximately sparse, whilst \citet{Tan20b, smucler2019unifying, dukes2020inference} permit one of these models to be misspecified but ask for the corresponding parameter estimates to converge to parameters satisfying the sparsity requirements as above.
-The work of \citet{BWZ19} develops a method that allows for either (i) $s_r = o(\sqrt{n} / \log p)$ and $s_\pi = o(n / \log p)$, or (ii) $s_r = o(n^{3 / 4} / \log p)$ and $s_\pi = o(\sqrt{n} / \log p)$, whilst still retaining a $1/\sqrt{n}$ estimation error rate.
+The work of \citet{BWZ19} works with a sparse logistic regression model for the propensity score and develops a method that allows for either (i) $s_r = o(\sqrt{n} / \log p)$ and $s_\pi = o(n / \log p)$, or (ii) $s_r = o(n^{3 / 4} / \log p)$ and $s_\pi = o(\sqrt{n} / \log p)$, whilst still retaining a $1/\sqrt{n}$ estimation error rate.
 Remarkably \citet{AIW18} relaxes the sparsity requirement on the propensity score altogether by exploiting the structure of the bias in estimation of the sparse linear response functions (where the sparsity is assumed to satisfy $s_r = o(\sqrt{n} / \log p)$) and employing a tailored covariate balancing scheme to eliminate this bias asymptotically.
+Building on this, \citet{bradic2019minimax} introduces an estimator that additionally accommodates settings where we only have approximate sparsity in both the outcome regression model and propensity score model, the requirement on the latter being that the projection of $(T, X) \mapsto T/\pi(X) -(1-T)/\{1-\pi(X)\}$ onto the set of linear combinations of $T$, $X$ and their interaction, is approximately sparse.

-Whilst these advances are important developments, they all rely on the regression functions being sparse in some sense, an assumption which may not always be plausible.
+Whilst these advances are important developments, they all rely on either outcome regression functions or an approximation thereof being sparse, an assumption which may not always be plausible.
 In this work, we introduce a debiased inverse propensity score weighting (DIPW) scheme that allows the regression functions to be completely misspecified: they can for instance be nonlinear and depend on all $p$ variables.
 Our method does however rely on sparsity of the propensity score, that is $s_\pi = o(\sqrt{n} / \log p)$.
 The requirements thus precisely complement those of \citet{AIW18}.
 One advantage of only making assumptions on the propensity score is that, trivially, we can estimate any functional of the potential outcome $\E \{h(Y(t))\}$ for a given function $h \in \R \to \R$ and any $t \in \{0, 1\}$.
 To do this we simply transform the outcomes via $h$ and apply our procedure to the transformed data.
 For example, our method allows for estimation of $\Var\{Y(1)\}$ (see Section~\ref{sec:simvar}).